Welcome!

 Refinancing fees vary from lender to lender but are often in the thousands of dollars and include origination fees and property appraisal fees, much like you paid for the original mortgage.
 If your goal of refinancing your mortgage is to decrease your payment, look for rates at least one percentage point lower than what you currently pay for your mortgage.
 This rule of thumb holds even when considering the closing costs and other fees associated with the refinancing.

-Rental Property Yield Calculator
+Rental Yield Income Calculator

 With our tool, you can easily calculate the gross and net rental yield of a New York City investment property.
-It’s straightforward—all you need to do is input the property price, monthly rent, common charges or maintenance expenses, property taxes, and vacancy rate.
+It’s straightforward; all you need to do is input the property price, monthly rent, common charges or maintenance expenses, property taxes, and vacancy rate.

 By doing so, you can accurately estimate your return on investment and cash flow, providing a clear picture of the property’s potential profitability.
 This information can be invaluable in helping you make informed decisions about your real estate investment and identify whether the property is worth investing in.